 As I approach the first day of school, I do not want to let fear and anxiety lead me.
-I am focused on a systematic approach to our school year even though Covid is around.
-These 5 tips help me with planning for the year ahead-any year ahead whether Covid is happening or not.
+I am focused on a systematic approach to our school year.
+These 5 tips help me with planning for the year ahead-any year.
 Balance can still be reached when we take a smart approach to each day.

 Slow down and soak up the last days of summer.

 Remember how it felt when the quarantine hit last spring?
 At the drop of a dime this school year could get unpredictable.